dotnet/csharplang/proposals/dictionary-expressions.md

 > * If `Eᵢ` is an *expression element*, then the type of `Eᵢ` is `KeyValuePair<Kᵢ:Vᵢ>` and there is an implicit conversion from `Kᵢ` to `K` and an implicit conversion from `Vᵢ` to `V`.
 > * If `Eᵢ` is a *dictionary element* `Kᵢ:Vᵢ`, there is an implicit conversion from `Kᵢ` to `K` and an implicit conversion from `Vᵢ` to `V`.
 > * If `Eᵢ` is a *spread element* `..Sᵢ`, then the *iteration type* of `Sᵢ` is `KeyValuePair<Kᵢ:Vᵢ>` and there is an implicit conversion from `Kᵢ` to `K` and an implicit conversion from `Vᵢ` to `V`.
+> * Otherwise there is *no implicit conversion* from the collection expression to the target type.

 The new rules above represent a breaking change: For types that are a valid conversion target in *language version 12* and have an *element type* of `KeyValuePair<,>`, the element conversion rules change between language versions 12 and 13.